Miscellaneous

 See the texcount manual.

-Convert SVG to TeX
+#Include SVG into TeX

 See also Pavel Zorin-Kranich page about $\LaTeX$ tools and best practice